 When making the first steps, you definitely don't need to hire a lawyer and you surely don't need to waste months creating a business plan.

-Websites such as Legalzoom allows you to create your business effortlessly with a few clicks.
+Websites such as Legalzoom allow you to create your business entity effortlessly with a few clicks.
 Legalzoom is the service I used to register my business so it's 100% guaranteed.

-Use all your financial energies and time to focus on product development.
-Everything else needs to come and will come at a later stage.
+Use all your financial and physical energies to focus on product development.
+Everything else needs to come (and will come) at a later stage.